Illinois-IoT/main-project/tutorials/day4/day4.md

 1. when you type in `amazon.com`, a request is made for the contents of the main page.
 The response are files (HTML/CSS, etc.) that specify to the browser how and what to display.

 2. every query (or question) you type into `Google` is a request made to the Google servers.
 The request includes your query string.
-Your browser will then receive back a response that consists of a list of relavent links.
+Your browser will then receive back a response that consists of a list of relevant links.

 3. every video you watch on `YouTube` requires HTTP requests.
 Your browser requests the video from YouTube's servers and once it is received, you can view it on your screen.